 When considering potential future off-leash dog exercise areas (including requests from the community), the following are factors that will be investigated:

-- Proximity of proposed site to existing off-leash areas
+- Proximity of proposed site to existing off-leash areas - Accessibility - Size/ability for containment - Will the site support a range of age groups, abilities and uses? - Current usage of the proposed siteIs an alternative site better suited?

-- Local population growth forecasts

-- Current usage of the proposed site

-- Is an alternative site better suited?

-- Safety